m4k3r-org/M5Stack-3DPrintFiles/README.md

 Youtube video demontrating an automated wire cutting machine with settings controlled by the M5Stack.

 3D printing used to create holding device for wire cutters.
+More details provided in the video description.

 Click picture to view video.